-Another feature of parallel models is the ability for transitions to broadcast events.
-A transition can either be set to broadcast an event, or to be conditioned by it.
-An event broadcast is defined on a transition string by placing it in the transition action braces " $\{event\}$ ", after the condition brackets.
-Event conditions are defined by placing an event in front of the condition brackets.
+Another feature of parallel models is communication with events.
+A transition can optionally broadcast an event or to be conditioned by them.
+An event broadcast is defined on a transition string by placing it in the transition action braces "/{event}", after the condition brackets.
+Event conditions are defined by placing an event in front of the condition brackets or several separated with ||.
 For sake of clarity, is is recommended to define the events as an "local event" in the symbols panel.

-When a transition with an event is taken, the event is immediately executed in accordance with transition action semantics in Stateflow.
+When a transition with a broadcast event event is taken, the event is immediately executed in accordance with transition action semantics in Stateflow.
 Event-transitions can themselves trigger new events.
 Event transitions are always instantaneous, and will interrupt the current parallel state order to execute any possible condition event in parallel state order.
 When all transitions have been executed (including subsequent events), the parallel state order will continue from the next component.
-Events can also be guarded by state-conditions or by an after() condition, although if a transition triggers an event, neither its source state or destination state will be active for guard conditions.
+Event transitions can also be guarded by state-conditions or by an after() condition, although if a transition triggers an event, neither its source state or destination state will be active for guard conditions.
 Furthermore, transitions conditioned by an event can only occur when they are broadcast, such that any guard condition must also be true at that time.
 For after() conditions, this means that the time remaining must be 0 at the time of the event.